Not present in United Kingdom

-When the adult emerges as an adult from the pupa it requires a few days for its cuticle to harden before it emerges from the tree, leaving the D-shaped exit hole typical of Agrilus species.
+When the adult emerges from the pupa it requires a few days for its cuticle to harden before it emerges from the tree, leaving the D-shaped exit hole typical of Agrilus species.
 Adults tend to emerge in late spring and early summer, although some adult activity can continue into August and September.

-Upon emergence, the adults fly to the top of the tree to feed on leaves, which they need to to do to become sexually mature.
+Upon emergence, the adults fly to the top of the tree to feed on leaves, which they need to do to become sexually mature.
 They then mate and lay eggs to start the life cycle of the next generation.

 The entire life cycle is usually complete within a year, but in some cases it might take two years.

 Adults are thought to be strong flyers, but dispersal has not been studied: presumptions are made based on the known dispersal rates of emerald ash borer (Agrilus planipennis) and bronze birch borer (A. anxius).

 As of September 2020 the UK Government was planning regulations to classify two-lined chestnut borer as a quarantine pest for England.
 These will enable it to impose controls on imports of oak and chestnut materials which pose a risk of introducing the pest into England.
 They were expected to be included in the legislative update programme early in 2021.
 The Devolved Administrations in Scotland, Wales and Northern Ireland were expected to take similar action.